sveltejs/svelte-hmr/README.md

 ## Sapper

 Sapper can be supported with Webpack's loader.
-The link bellow is still very much a work in progress (no docs at time of writting), but I'm adding it for future reference.
+The link bellow is still very much a work in progress (no docs at time of writing), but I'm adding it for future reference.

 - [sapper-template-hot#webpack](https://github.com/rixo/sapper-template-hot#webpack)

 Some initial work has also been made on supporting Sapper with Rollup, and basic support for simple cases is available.
-But this one is still in very early stages (and poorly documented for now, sorry).
+But this one is still in very early stages (and, again, poorly documented for now, sorry).
 I could really use some help with this one actually, if you're in the mood ;)

 - [sapper-template-hot#rollup](https://github.com/rixo/sapper-template-hot#rollup)